-If one considers that there is not just one left-right (or right-left) body axis, but instead two opposite medio-lateral axes (Meinhardt, 2001; Palmer, 2004), the emergence of conspicuously different left and right phenotypes can be interpreted as the relatively independent expression of two different developmental programs, which can be initiated genetically (e.g. usual situs solitus), randomly (e.g. situs inversus in iv mutant mice), or environmentally (e.g. lobster claws)(Brown & Wolpert, 1990; Govind, 1989; Palmer, 2016).
+If one considers that there is not just one left-right (or right-left) body axis, but instead two opposite medio-lateral axes (Meinhardt, 2001; Palmer, 2004), the emergence of conspicuously different left and right phenotypes can be interpreted as the relatively independent expression of two related but different developmental programs, which can be initiated genetically (e.g. usual situs solitus), randomly (e.g. situs inversus in iv mutant mice), or environmentally (e.g. lobster claws)(Brown & Wolpert, 1990; Govind, 1989; Palmer, 2016).
 It should however be kept in mind that even in extreme cases of antisymmetry (e.g. in fiddler crabs), the development of both sides has been shown to be positively correlated, at least in terms of resource investment (Levinton, 2016).
-With this view in mind, in cases of conspicuous directional asymmetry or antisymmetry both medio-lateral axes may be akin to quasi-autonomous components (Wagner et al., 2007; Zelditch & Goswami, 2021), producing a special case of modularity in which left and right sides of a bilaterally homologous structure represent developmental modules.
-In addition to being developmentally modular, each side may also sometimes represent a quasi-autonomous functional module, illustrated perhaps most obviously in male fiddler crabs which use their minor claw to feed and their major claw for fights and displays, certainly leading to very different selective pressures on the opposite sides of the animal (Pratt & Mclain, 2002).
-Such functional and/or developmental left-right modularity may be key in allowing bilaterally homologous structures to evolve different morphologies, and in some cases different functions (Clune et al., 2013; Wagner et al., 2007)(Wagner & Altenberg, 1996).
+With this view in mind, in cases of conspicuous directional asymmetry or antisymmetry both medio-lateral axes may be akin to quasi-autonomous components (Wagner et al., 2007; Zelditch & Goswami, 2021), producing a special case of modularity in which left and right sides of a bilaterally homologous structure represent developmental modules, anatomically separated and expressing only slightly different ontogenetic pathways on both sides, leading to the same structure (e.g. claw, limb) but with different morphologies.
+In addition to being developmentally modular, each side may also sometimes represent a quasi-autonomous functional module, in the biomechanical sense, illustrated perhaps most obviously in male fiddler crabs which use their minor claw to feed and their major claw for fights and displays, certainly leading to very different selective pressures on the opposite sides of the animal (Pratt & Mclain, 2002).
+Such functional and/or developmental left-right modularity may be key in allowing bilaterally homologous structures to evolve different morphologies, and in some cases different functions (Clune et al., 2013; Wagner et al., 2007), and may appear through a reduction of pleiotropic factors across both sides (i.e. parcellation), and/or by increasing integration within left and right structures (Wagner & Altenberg, 1996).
 Although the modularity of crab claws has, to our knowledge, not directly been assessed, studies on the skull of toothed whales do suggest a link between the presence of directional asymmetry and a modification of the modularity pattern of the skull (Churchill et al., 2019; del Castillo et al., 2016, 2017).
 The situation in this latter case is slightly more entangled than in the crab claws example, because both sides of the skull, which may develop differently, may at the same time be involved in the same function, here feeding or sound production.
 On the other hand, the general shape of the skull should achieve some degree of symmetry to retain hydrodynamic properties, which would require that some skull modules develop symmetrically, while others develop asymmetrically.